mlflow/mlflow/examples/pytorch/BertNewsClassification/README.md

 1. max_epochs - Number of epochs to train model.
 Training can be interrupted early via Ctrl+C
 2. gpus - Number of GPUs
-3. accelrator - [Accelerator backend](https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-flags) (e.g. "ddp" for the Distributed Data Parallel backend) to use for training.
+3. accelerator - [Accelerator backend](https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-flags) (e.g. "ddp" for the Distributed Data Parallel backend) to use for training.
 By default, no accelerator is used.
 4. batch-size - Input batch size for training
 5. num-workers - Number of worker threads to load training data
 6. lr - Learning rate